 The National Basketball Association (NBA) and Canada Basketball announced the dates and locations of Canadian qualifying tournaments for the second Jr. NBA Global Championship.
 Provincial club teams made up of 13- and 14-year-old boys and girls will compete in regional qualifying tournaments for the chance to represent Canada at the second annual global youth tournament, which will be held Aug.
-6-11 at ESPN Wide World of Sports Complex at Walt Disney World near Orlando, Fla.
+6-11 at ESPN Wide World of Sports Complex at Walt Disney World near Orlando, FL.

 The Jr. NBA Global Championship Canada Regional tipped off with provincial games to determine the nine winning teams that will advance to play a single elimination game against a neighbouring province for a chance to advance to the Jr. NBA Global Championship Canada Regional Finals in June:

 |Canada Atlantic Regional||NL vs. NS vs. PEI||May 4, 2019 – Halifax, NS|